We're making improvements for people on foot and on bikes

 What to look out for when work is happeningExpand

 - Construction fences and barriers will go up where the work is happening.

 - The car parking area near the Troy Street roundabout will be out of action for the duration of the project.

 - Kororā (little blue penguin) nests we have identified will be fenced off with plenty of space around them and safe access to and from the sea.

 - There will be protective fences along the coastal edge in some areas.

 - The wind sculptures will be fenced off.

 - Work hours will generally be Monday to Friday, 7am to 6pm.
 There may be some work done at night between 8pm and 5.30am.

 - Traffic management will be in place when required.
-This will include the 50km/h speed limit on the seaward-side traffic lanes once the work moves closer to the road.
+This will include the 50km/h speed limit on the seaward-side traffic lanes where work is happening close to the road.

 - There will be safe arrangements for people on bikes and on foot around the work sites.
 Please keep bike speeds down, and take extra care.